vidjil/vidjil/doc/server.md

 ## First configuration and first launch

   - Set the SSL certificates (see above)
-  - Change the mysql root password and the web2py admin password in `docker-compose.yml`
+  - Change the mysql root password, mysql user password and the web2py admin password in `.env` file
-  - Change the mysql vidjil password in `mysql/create_db.sql` and sets it also in `DB_ADDRESS` in `vidjil-server/conf/defs.py`
-  - Set the desired mail domain and credentials for the `postfix` container and update `vidjil-server/conf/defs.py` `SMTP_CREDENTIALS` and `FROM_EMAIL` to match
+  - Set the desired mail domain and credentials for the `postfix` container in `.env`

   - Comment reporter services in `docker-compose.yml`